![]() |

 Screening can in most cases prevent the development of colon cancer by removal of precancerous polyps before they progress to cancer.
 Also, if colorectal cancer is diagnosed at an early stage, the chance of a surgical cure is good, and 5 year survival is 90%.

 For average-risk individuals (patients without symptoms and without a family history of colon cancer), there are several recommended screening options.
 Colonoscopy is gaining acceptance as the preferred screening method since it has a therapeutic potential to identify and remove polyps throughout the entire colon.
-Other screening options include flexible sigmoidoscopy every 5 years, annual fecal occult blood testing (FOBT), and double contract barium enema every 5 years.
+Other screening options include flexible sigmoidoscopy every 5 years and annual fecal immunochemical testing (FIT).
 Each screening test has advantages and limitations that should be discussed with patients to maximize their compliance.

 Emerging research also suggests that African Americans are more likely than Whites to have precancerous polyps and colon cancer in the proximal colon, which could potentially be missed if screening was done by flexible sigmoidoscopy alone.